-It is also a popular tourist destination with sites such as Kliptown, where the Freedom Charter was drawn up; the home of former President Nelson Mandela; the Hector Petersen Memorial site; and restaurants and shopping malls.
+It is also a popular tourist destination, with sites such as Kliptown, where the Freedom Charter was drawn up; the home of former President Nelson Mandela; the Hector Petersen Memorial site; and restaurants and shopping malls.
 It boasts one of the largest public hospitals on the continent, the Chris Hani-Baragwanath Hospital.

+The 65 000 m2 Maponya Mail attracts on average 1,5 million people a month.
 Some 50 km north of Johannesburg lies Pretoria, dominated by government services and the diplomatic corps of foreign representatives in the country.

 Pretoria is the administrative capital of South Africa and home to the Union Buildings.
-Pretoria, also known as the Jacaranda City, is renowned for its colourful gardens, shrubs and trees, particularly beautiful in spring when some 50 000 flowering jacaranda trees envelop the avenues in mauve.
+Pretoria, also known as the "Jacaranda City", is renowned for its colourful gardens, shrubs and trees, particularly beautiful in spring when some 50 000 flowering jacaranda trees envelop the avenues in mauve.

 The city developed at a more sedate pace than Johannesburg, and town planners had the foresight to include an abundance of open space.
 Pretoria has more than 100 parks, including bird sanctuaries and nature reserves.